EMS is called to the scene of a 58 year old male complaining of chest pain.

-Radiate: Pain is across the center of his chest and poorly localized.
-Patient denies radiation of the pain but complains that the BP cuff is hurting his right arm, even when it’s not inflated.
+- Radiate: Patient denies radiation of the pain but complains that the BP cuff is hurting his right arm, even when it’s not inflated.

 He admits to mild dyspnea.
-He admits to nausea but has not vomited.
-No JVD sitting upright.
+He is nauseated but has not vomited.
+No jugular venous distension while sitting upright.
 No pedal edema.

 The cardiac monitor is attached.

-Due to equipment and/or network problems, the ECG is not able to be transmitted to the Lifenet Receiving Station for physician evaluation (a common occurrence these days).
-Update: No longer much of a problem with the new web-based LIFENET.
+Due to equipment and/or network problems the ECG is not able to be transmitted over the LIFENET.

 What is your impression?